-- 1. Each of the following is true regarding designations for professionals in the field of nutrition except one.
-Which one is the exception? - a.
+- 1. Each is true regarding designations for professionals in the field of nutrition, except one.
+Which is the exception? - a.
 A nutritionist usually works in a public health setting. - b.
 A registered dietitian (RD) must pass a national registration examination. - c.
 An RD who works in public health can call herself a registered dietitian nutritionist (RDN). - d.
 A dietetic technician, registered (DTR) works under supervision of a registered nurse.